‘Baywatch’ Star Donna D’Errico, 52, Teases Fans In A Strapless Red Dress

 Donna, 52, posed in an array of positions for the video update.
 Her red strapless dress fit snugly around her ample bust as it showed off her muscled arms and shoulders.

-The garment was tight around her tiny waist while showing off the curve of her hips and her round booty.
+The garment was tight around her tiny waist while showing off the curve of her hips, as well as her round booty.
 The skirt fell just below her knees and gave fans a small peek at her lean legs.

 Donna jazzed up the already sexy look with a pair of nude heels.
 She also included a ring on her finger and a bracelet on her wrist as she looked to complement her style with the jewelry.

 The actress stood in a large green room, which she revealed boasted over 130 cameras.
-She had her back straight and her shoulders back as she appeared to be taking direction about what to do in front of the lens.
+She had her back straight and her shoulders pulled back as she appeared to be taking direction about what to do in front of the lens.
 She was later seen walking off set and waving to the camera with a smile on her face.

-In the caption of the post Donna promised to give details about the project in the near future.
+In the caption of the post, Donna promised to give details about the project in the near future.
 She also gushed over how tall she appeared in the video, and geotagged her location as Los Angeles, California.

 She wore her long, blond hair parted in the center.
 The locks were styled in sleek, straight strands that hung down her back.